 Attract New Members By Offering Altitude Training At Your Facility

-Altitude Training Systems (ATS) supplies altitude simulation equipment to hundreds of professional sports teams (including AFL and NRL), Olympic organisations, universities, and fitness centres around the world.
+Altitude Training Systems (ATS) supply altitude simulation equipment to hundreds of professional sports teams (including AFL and NRL), Olympic organisations, universities, and fitness centres around the world.
 In Australia, ATS has provided equipment to fitness clients such as Total Fusion Platinum, Combine Air, Air Locker, EMF Performance Centres, and many other independent and franchise facilities.

 The friendly team at ATS have generously answered some of the common questions they receive from fitness business owners who are considering adding a simulated altitude room to their facility.
 Read on to find out more about;